d-lewis9442/firstDown/README.md

 ### **_Description_**

 #### A simple, NFL Themed word guessing game using Javascript, HTML, and CSS that is currently in progress.
-Stop the offense from getting a first down by guessing the word.
 This games is best suited for desktop use.

 ---